Little Whisper & the Rumors, Fort Worth, Texas, spring 1975.

 Little Whisper & The Rumors: Texas Roots

 Little Whisper & The Rumors began in Fort Worth, Texas, November 1974.
-Over the next two years they performed in Texas and New Mexico, recorded an, as yet, unissued album of music for Atlantic Records (produced by Tom Dowd) and a number of live performance recordings.
+Over the next two years they performed in Texas and New Mexico, recorded an, as yet, unissued album of music for Atlantic Records (produced by Tom Dowd) and a number of other studio and live performance recordings.

 Stephen Bruton and Jim Colegrove met in Woodstock, New York in 1971 and together vowed to someday form a band.
 The two met up again in Fort Worth, 1974.
 The first performance by the group was a last-minute assembly to fulfill a booking that Stephen and Jim had previously made for another group.
 The members at that first performance were as follows: Stephen Bruton, guitar and vocals; Jim Colegrove, bass and vocals; Joe Hutchinson, piano, guitar, vocals and Darrell Norris, drums.